Kyunki Saas Bhi Kabhi Bahu Thi: Ratings

 In 2005, it remained the most watched Hindi show however with about 10 TVR garnered lesser than previous years.
 As months passed, the TVR of the series decreased from double digits to single digit after 2006 due to fragmentation in viewership, however mostly maintaining its top position until months before its end.
 In week ending 1 March 2006, it maintained its top position garnering 9 TVR.
 It achieved its highest ratings of 14.17, 14.31 and 13 TVR on 31 July 2006, 29 August 2006 and 4 September 2006 during the year.

 During the second week of January 2007, it garnered 6.3 TVR.
 In early March 2007, it garnered 4 TVR while in early June, it got 4.4 TVR.
 The sequence of Irani as Tulsi shown killed when she quit before being temporarily replaced by Gautami Kapoor made the ratings to increase to 7.81 and 8.09 TVR before which it was getting about 6 TVR in that year, maintaining its position in top 5 programs.
 After Irani was replaced by Gautami Kapoor as Tulsi in June 2007, the TVR dropped while it lost its number one position averaging 4.5 TVR while in that month it averaged 6.66 TVR overall.
 On 21 July 2007, it dropped to 5.3 TVR.
 Towards the last week in September 2007, it was beaten by Banoo Main Teri Dulhann with Kyunki... garnering 5.51 TVR and Banoo... getting 5.62 TVR.
 However overall, it was one of the top rated series of the year with its rating garnered less than the previous years.

-In early 2008, Kyunki... had an average of 5 TVR, being one of the most watched series while on progressing it dropped to 2.5 TVR months before its end which made the channel to axe the series.
+In early 2008, Kyunki... had an average of 5 TVR, being one of the most watched series while on eventually it dropped to 2.5 TVR months before its end which made the channel to axe the series.
 As in week 17 of 2008, it garnered 5.5 TVR.
 In week ending 9 August 2008, it garnered 2.51 TVR occupying twentieth position.
 The final episode garnered 5.4 million viewership.

 Accolades

 The show also went on to receive several awards, most of which were won by Smriti Irani for her portrayal of the ideal character Tulsi.
-It also won Best Continuing Series at Indian Telly Awards for six consecutive years (2002-2007) and won Best Serial (Popular) for five consecutive years (2001-2005) at Indian Television Academy Awards.
+It also won Best Continuing Series at Indian Telly Awards for six consecutive years (2002–2007) and won Best Serial (Popular) for five consecutive years (2001–2005) at Indian Television Academy Awards.

 The show is the longest ran daily soap on Indian television during the 2000s, running from 2000 to 2008 and completing 1833 episodes and was first Indian soap opera to cross 1000 episodes in the history of Indian Television and also entered the Limca Book of Records.